floridahackers/fh-platform/CONTRIBUTING.md

 Big parts of the site rely on a combination of js/jquery and react.
 The main entry points are `src/index.js`, `src/about.js`, and `src/calendar.js`

 These files include a shared scripts file that lets webpack compile our sass, as well as the menu that is used in every page.
-The menu bar is made sticky using the `sticky` jQuery plugin, and the contents of the overlay menu are rendered by the `MenuApp` react componentm, which simply iterates over an array of json objects.
+The menu bar is made sticky using the `sticky` jQuery plugin, and the contents of the overlay menu are rendered by the `MenuApp` react component, which simply iterates over an array of json objects.

-The `index.js` file renders the upcoming events section on the homepage, from shared data in the `src/all_events.js` file which is the main event store.
+The `index.js` file renders the upcoming events section on the homepage from shared data in the `src/all_events.js` file which is the main event store.

-The `about.js` sets up simple scripts for navigation since with the table of contents since it's a content heavy page.
+The `about.js` sets up simple scripts for navigation with the table of contents since it's a content heavy page.

 The `calendar.js` file sets up the `CalendarApp` react component which splits events into Upcoming and Past.